Accretion disc winds in X-ray binaries: Low ionisation winds

 Most low-ionisation wind signatures are found in a common set of spectral transitions.
 In the optical, the range with the highest number of detections, the strongest signatures are observed in \hei\ at 5876 \AA\ (hereafter \hei~$\lambda5876$) and \ha.
 However, additional features, particularly in sources with strong P-Cyg profiles, are also seen in other \hei\ lines such as \hei~$\lambda6678$ and \hei~$\lambda7065$, as well as in other Balmer transitions.
 Weak \Feii\ P-Cyg profiles have also been reported in V404~Cyg \citep{Munoz-Darias2016} and V4641~Sgr \citep{Lindstrom2005}.

 The NIR has been less explored, with significantly fewer observational campaigns.
 In addition, some sources exhibit very weak NIR lines during the hard state, particularly at the reddest wavelengths.
 This is likely due to contamination from a strong jet continuum, which can dilute emission features originating in the disc or disc wind (e.g.~\citealt{ Rahoui2012, Ambrifi2025}).
 Focusing on P-Cyg line profiles in the NIR, the best case study is, by far, that of GRS~1915+105 (\citealt{SanchezSierras2023b}).

-In addition to these optical and NIR diagnostics, there are some examples of wind detections on classical ultraviolet resonance lines such as \Civ\ and \Nv\ (e.g. \citealt{CastroSegura2022}), which trace more ionised gas.
-Likewise, there are a handful of detections in optical and NIR transitions of \heii\ (see Table \ref{tab:liwinds}), which also require higher excitation conditions and are typically associated with hotter gas.
+Still within the low-ionised regime, and focussing on wind signatures in cool material, a handful of detections probing slightly higher ionisation conditions have been reported in optical and NIR transitions of \heii\ (see Table \ref{tab:liwinds}).
+In addition to these optical and NIR diagnostics, wind signatures have also been detected in the ultraviolet via classical resonance lines such as \Civ\ and \Nv\ (e.g. \citealt{CastroSegura2022}).